MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0015.md

 TranslationFile must be enabled.

 ## Description
-The \"TranslationFile\" flag must be added to the \"features\" array in the app.json file.
+The "TranslationFile" flag must be added to the "features" array in the app.json file.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)